vespa-engine/blog/_posts/2021-09-30-computing-with-tensors.md

 - Named dimensions
 - Unified sparse and dense tensor types
-- A small but very powerful set of core functions
+- A small but powerful set of core functions

 In this blog post, we'll explore these and other aspects of tensors in Vespa.
 We will also introduce the recently released [tensor